An American’s Guide to Hosting Thanksgiving in Paris

 - The Real McCoy and the McCoy Cafe

-- Sometimes the British markets will have American goods, but they aren’t always as well-stocked with Thanksgiving products.
+- Sometimes the British markets will have American food products, but they aren’t always as well-stocked with Thanksgiving-specific products.
 You can find Marks and Spencer shops all over Paris and there’s also the Epicerie Anglaise in the 10th.
 Cometeshop in the 11th may also have some of the American goods you need.

-The prices for food at the Parisian American and British shops are exorbitant.
-If you can, I highly recommend using French products for things like unsweetened concentrated milk (lait concentré non-sucré), baking soda (bicarbonate de soude), spices and such.
+The prices for food products at the American and British shops in Paris are exorbitant.
+If you can, I highly recommend using French products for things like unsweetened concentrated milk (lait concentré non-sucré), baking soda (bicarbonate de soude alimentaire *this is usually found near the salt and spices – beware to not get the household cleaning version, because it’s too harsh for cooking/eating), spices and such.

 The Cooking Supplies